Keeping the Land

 - Hunting and other practices are expressed

-We conduct research and language retention surveys to ensure that Anishinaabemowin (speaking Ojibwe) continues.
-We fund and host language programs to help maintain the language, songs and stories that form the unique cultural link between the people and land.
+We conduct research and language retention surveys to ensure that Anishinaabemowin (Ojibwe language) continues.
+We support land-based learning in Anishinaabemowin, and celebrate the songs, stories and teachings that form the unique cultural link between the people and the land.

 Documenting Named Places